- Why is Everyone Talking About Bitcoin?

 There are a lot of brokers out there and it can be hard to figure out which is the best to choose.
 The first rule is to always make sure you go through a regulated broker.
 Regulated brokers have to comply with strict standards, designed to protect your money.
 You should take into consideration any commissions, overnight fees and any risk management tools.
 We would also suggest you take advantage of any demos before you commit to a platform.

 To save you some time, we compared dozens of brokers on 10 key factors such as reputation, safety, fees and account requirements (see full list).
 Based on our extensive research, Plus500 stands out as our choice to trade Bitcoin CFDs.
-(CFD Service.
-80.6% lose money.)
+(76.4% of retail CFD accounts lose money.)

 Plus500 is a leading broker for trading Bitcoin CFDs.

 Plus500 subsidiaries are individually regulated by the following agencies; Financial Conduct Authority (FCA), Cyprus Securities Exchange (CySEC), Australian Securities and Investments Commission (ASIC).